zakaria-lahyani/permiso/DOCKER_GUIDE.md

 - Run tests in parallel when possible
 - Monitor container resource usage

-This Docker setup provides a complete, isolated, and reproducible development environment for the Keystone authentication system, making it easy to develop, test, and debug without affecting your host system.
+This Docker setup provides a complete, isolated, and reproducible development environment for the permiso authentication system, making it easy to develop, test, and debug without affecting your host system.